Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Delivery speed varies with transfer options.
 At an agent location or by phone, your transfer could be delivered in minutes (at higher costs).
 Your cheapest options could take five days or longer, depending on the country.

-No matter how you pay, your transfer is delivered from your Walmart to your recipient’s Walmart in minutes.
+No matter how you pay, your transfer is delivered from your Walmart to any Walmart in your recipient’s state in minutes.

 |Payment Methods||Minimum and maximum transfers||Delivery methods||Transfer speeds||Countries and currencies|